 Many people get Adderall prescriptions or abuse the drug on their own because they want to increase their focus.
 When you take away the Adderall and go into withdrawal, it is normal to see the opposite happen.
 During withdrawal, many clients experience difficulty focusing.

-It can be hard to concentrate, and some people find it tough to make decisions.
+It can be difficult to concentrate, and some people find it tough to make decisions.
 Sadly, this can sometimes lead to relapse.
 Of course, it’s important to recognize that this inability to focus won’t last forever.
 Eventually, your brain will get used to functioning without the stimulant, and your concentration levels will go back to normal.

 Depression and Irritability